 Ideal eyelid surgery candidates are usually more than 35 years old, in good overall health, and have realistic expectations about the surgery.
 Patients with insufficient tear production, circulatory disorders, cardiovascular disease, thyroid disease, diabetes, or high blood pressure may not be candidates for eyelid surgery.

-To find out if you are a candidate, contact us to arrange a complimentary evaluation.
+To find out if you are a candidate, contact us to arrange an evaluation.

 Prior to eye lid surgery, Dr. Kjar will give you specific preoperative guidelines.
 Carefully follow these instructions.